-3.2.1 As depicted in Figure 2 below, runways are rectangular areas at airports that are prepared for the landing and take-off of aircraft and have specific markings on them that are white with numbers on each end, and runway centerline markings through the middle.
-Remember runways are meant for aircraft use, so never drive your vehicle on it unless you have authorization from Air Traffic Control.
+3.2.1 Runways are rectangular areas at airports that are prepared for the landing and takeoff of aircraft and have specific markings on them that are white with numbers on each end, and runway centreline markings down the middle (Refer to Figure 1 above Figure and 2 below).
+Remember runways are meant for aircraft use, so never drive your vehicle onto the runway unless you have authorization from Air Traffic Control.